-How to reach Dhankar Village
+How to Reach Dhankar Village

 Kaza to Dhankar

-As Dhankar is situated a little far from the main highway, one has to take a detour from the highway.
-Dhankar is located approximately 39 km from the now capital of Spiti, which is Kaza.
+As Dhankar is situated a little far from the main highway, one has to take a detour from the highway to reach the village.
+Dhankar is located approximately 39 km from the now capital of Spiti, that is Kaza.
 In Spiti, all roads lead to Kaza.
-So if you were to start from Kaza, the village of Dhankar would lie towards Kaza to Shimla route.
+So, if you were to start from Kaza, the village of Dhankar would lie towards Kaza to Shimla route.

 Kaza to Dhankar Bus

 Despite being an important place in Spiti, there is no direct bus to Dhankar.
 However, if you are able to catch the morning bus to Reckong Peo from the Kaza bus stand, then get off a little after the Attargo Bridge.
 From there, you can easily find a vehicle to Dhankar and then hitchhike from there to Dhankar.

 What if I don’t get to hitch a ride till Dhankar?

 Many vehicles traverse this route.
 You just need to get off on the intersection for Dhankar early in the morning.
 At this hour, rest assured you will find a ride towards Dhankar Village.

 Many exclusions are available in Dhankar; one should visit the old Dhankar Gompa positively.
 Yes, there are two monasteries in Dhankar; the old one and the new one.
 Monks have vacated the old monastery due to the structural decay it sustained over the years.